-- Staff understood patients' personal, cultural, social and religious needs. - The practice gave patients timely support and information. - Reception staff knew that if patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs. - All of the 26 patient Care Quality Commission comment cards we received were positive about the service experienced.
-This is in line with the results of the NHS Friends and Family Test and other feedback received by the practice. - We spoke to members of the patient participation group who told us they had no concerns with the practice.
+- Staff understood patients' personal, social and religious - The practice gave patients timely support and information. - Reception staff knew that if patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs. - All of the 43 patient Care Quality Commission comment cards we received were extremely positive about the service experienced.
+This is in line with the results of the NHS Friends and Family Test and other feedback received by the practice.

 Results from the July 2017 annual national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-Three hundred and eighty one surveys were sent out and 92 were returned.
-This represented a response rate of 24%.
-The practice was comparable for its satisfaction scores on consultations with GPs and nurses.
+The practice was above average for its satisfaction scores on consultations with GPs and nurses.
 For example:

-- 87% of patients who responded said the GP was good at listening to them compared with the clinical commissioning group (CCG) average of 85% and the national average of 89%. - 95% of patients who responded said they had confidence and trust in the last GP they saw; CCG 93%; national average 95%. - 80% of patients who responded said the last GP they spoke to was good at treating them with care and concern; CCG- 80%; national average 85%.

-- 84% of patients who responded said the nurse was good at listening to them; (CCG) - 85%; national average - 91%. - 79% of patients who responded said the last nurse they spoke to was good at treating them with care and concern; CCG 83%; national average 91%.
+- 96% of patients who responded said the GP was good at listening to them compared with the clinical commissioning group (CCG) average of 90% and the national average of 89%. - 100% of patients who responded said they had confidence and trust in the last GP they saw; CCG - 97%; national average - 95%. - 90% of patients who responded said the last GP they spoke to was good at treating them with care and concern; CCG and national average 86%. - 100% of patients who responded said the nurse was good at listening to them; (CCG) 92%; national average 91%. - 100% of patients who responded said the last nurse they spoke to was good at treating them with care and concern; CCG 92%; national average 91%.